TritonDataCenter/mod_usdt/README.md

 mod_usdt is an Apache2 module that implements an "httpd" DTrace provider, allowing you to trace Apache requests using DTrace.
-DTrace is a comprehensive dynamic tracing framework available on Illumos, BSD, and MacOS, systems.
+DTrace is a comprehensive dynamic tracing framework available on Illumos-based, BSD, and MacOS systems.
 For more information about DTrace, see http://en.wikipedia.org/wiki/DTrace.

 Example